-Over 1,600 people have now taken the October Unprocessed challenge!
+More than 2,000 people have now taken the October Unprocessed challenge!
 Incredible!
 If you haven’t taken the pledge yet, please do it today.
 (If you already eat this way all the time, take the pledge and show your support!
 And if you think it’s too daunting, how about just for two weeks?
 Or even a day?
 Do what you can, and take charge of your health!) … We’ve got a lot of momentum, and this is turning into something really powerful.
-Keep it up–and tell your friends!
+Keep it up–and bring your friends!

 There are a ton of different types of chocolate products, of course, and it can be tough (or at least tedious) to figure out which store-bought versions actually pass the kitchen test.